mykolav/require-named-args-fs/README.md

 # Require a method to be invoked with named arguments

 ## Motivation
-### 1. There seems to be a certain level of intereset in having a way to [force named arguments in C#](https://stackoverflow.com/questions/11300645/forcing-named-arguments-in-c-sharp)
+### 1. There seems to be a certain level of interest in having a way to [force named arguments in C#](https://stackoverflow.com/questions/11300645/forcing-named-arguments-in-c-sharp)

 ### 2. Say, you're using [a builder to create test data to improve your tests](https://ardalis.com/improve-tests-with-the-builder-pattern-for-test-data)